 This is no easy task.
 We are very emotional creatures and we take it very personally when someone rejects us.
 Even if you are the one that has ended the relationship, you are not free from the guilt, the grief and the despair.
 A person may choose to end a relationship in an effort to save his or her own life.
 Rest assured, everyone hurts in a failed relationship.

-Grief counselling can help you overcome this burden.
+Grief counselling may help you overcome this burden.
 The goal of counselling is not to place blame with anyone.
 As you probably know, you could go on for days at a time talking about who was to blame and what pivotal events caused your love to grow cold.
 However, lingering on such negative issues only hurts you.
 It will not hurt your partner.
 The only way to make peace with yourself is to move on.
 The only way to get “revenge” is to move on.

 This is a very difficult stage in life and you may not be able to do it on your own.
-Grief and loss counselling can help you come to terms with this pain.
+Grief and loss counselling may help you come to terms with this pain.
 If you give counselling and therapy a chance, rest assured, you can improve yourself 100% and live this experience down.
 For more on this subject, look up Bentleigh Counselling and counselling in Bayside.